lccgov/generator-lcc-sharepoint/README.md

 ## Installation

 First, install [Yeoman](http://yeoman.io) and generator-lcc-sharepoint using [npm](https://www.npmjs.com/) (we assume you have pre-installed [node.js](https://nodejs.org/)).
+You should probably do this each time to make sure you get the latest generator-lcc-sharepoint.

 ```bash
 npm install -g yo generator-lcc-sharepoint